 ⇒More information: How to report an outage to Eversource NH.

 Downed utility lines, power company blackouts, heavy snow falls or summer storms can all lead to power outages.
 Many people turn to a portable generator for a temporary solution without knowing the risks.
+The risks for which without a Security Guard Fire Watch on-site, the situation can lead to devastating consequences.

 A person can be poisoned by a small amount of CO over a longer period of time or by a large amount of CO over a shorter amount of time.